Rite Aid Truck Accident Causes Injuries, Prompts Lawsuit

 Who’s Responsible for Semi-Truck Accident Injuries?

 Injuries sustained in a trucking accident may require surgery, medications, and rehabilitation for the victim.
 Severe injuries from which most victims suffer will require long-term medical assistance and could even lead to permanent disability.
-These factors are considered by the courts in determining whether or not someone could be held liable and in identifying the appropriate damage amounts.
+These factors are considered by the courts in determining whether someone could be held liable and in identifying the appropriate damage amounts.

 Have you or someone you know lived through an experience similar to the Rite Aid truck accident outlined above?
 If so, you may have grounds to file a personal injury claim with the help of a dedicated lawyer.